mirakc/mirakc/README.md

 ## TODO

-* Use multiple tuners in the EGP task in order to reduce the time
+* Use multiple tuners in the EPG task in order to reduce the time
   * Currently, it takes about 16 minutes for collecting EIT sections of 8 GR channels and 10 BS channels